edgedb/edgedb/docs/guides/migrations/guide.rst

     Please run in interactive mode to confirm changes, or use `--allow-unsafe`

-As the output suggests, you can add ``allow-unsafe`` to a non-interactive migration if you truly want to push the suggestions through regardless of the migration tool's confidence.
-But it's more likely in this case that you would like to interact with the CLI's questions to help it make a decision.
+As the output suggests, you can add ``--allow-unsafe`` to a non-interactive migration if you truly want to push the suggestions through regardless of the migration tool's confidence, but it's more likely in this case that you would like to interact with the CLI's questions to help it make a decision.
 For example, if we had intended to drop the property ``name`` and create a new property ``nam``, we would simply answer